 2015 Regional Champions in CBC Searchlight (top 23 in Canada)

-Living out of a motorhome, van, or the homes of friends and family for the last 5 years has made it easy to travel.
+“For the last five years we’ve either been staying with friends and family, touring in the van, or living out of a motorhome.
+Having no roots makes it easy to travel.”
 The band has toured through Washington, Oregon, Idaho, California, Arizona, Nevada, Utah, Montana, New Mexico, Manitoba, Saskatchewan, Alberta, Northwest Territories, Yukon, Alaska, and British Columbia.
-A few favourite stops have been Nashville and Toronto, and their 3 week tour in Japan was an experience they will never forget.
+A few favourite stops have been Nashville and Toronto, and their three week tour in Japan through Ishinomaki, Iwaki, Yokohama, and Tokyo was an experience they will never forget.

-Getting hit by a car while riding a motorcycle harshly reminded Kristine and Aaron Lyall that LIFE IS SHORT.
-After their recovery they decided to sell most of their possessions, rent out their house, leave their tiny hometown behind and take the band on the road full-time... with almost zero experience and no clue what would happen next.
-It has been a strange and fascinating journey that has brought them to this point, they wouldn’t have it any other way.
+Getting hit by a car while riding a motorcycle in harshly reminded Kristine and Aaron Lyall that LIFE IS SHORT.
+In 2011, after their recovery, they decided to sell most of their possessions, rent out their house, leave their tiny hometown behind and take the band on the road full-time.
+“We had almost zero experience and no clue what would happen next.
+It has been a strange and fascinating journey that has brought us this far, but we wouldn’t have it any other way.”